newaetech/chipshouter-picoemp/hardware/README.md

 # PicoEMP Build Details

-*This page is a work in progress, hardware source files not yet uploaded*
+*This page is a (continous) work in progress, original design files in Altium are uploaded*

 ## BOM